yourbasic/api/README.md

 A function is a simple and beautiful thing.
-It's easy to use, easy to understand, easy to test, and it doesn't come with any hidden dependencies or side effects.
+It's easy to use, easy to understand, easy to test, and it doesn't come with any hidden side effects.
 And, perhaps most importantly, functions can be freely composed.
 The better part of mathematics is built from functions.
 If you can find a nice design using functions only, good for you.